muratk5n/thirdwave/en/README.md

 fuel-cell converts H2 into electricity so the whole system *is* hydrogen-electric.
 There are BEVs, there are FCEVs -- both are EVs.

-But policy makers need to understand what's going on under the hood, the overall system, in terms of emphasis (and dollars).
+But decision makers need to understand what's going on under the hood, the overall system, in terms of emphasis (and dollars).
 With H2 electric, electricity comes in to the picture *dead last*, right before it is getting used.
 Until that point the entire production,